mohammedsouleymane/logseq/pages/Information visualisation.md

 			- how close is human perceptual judgement to some objective measurement of the stimulus?
 		- Different visual channels are perceived with different levels of accuracy
 			- characterised by steven's psychophysical power law
+		- Channel effectiveness mainly based on accuracy but also takes into account (dspg)
+			- discriminability
+			- separability
+			- popout
+			- grouping
 	- Steven's Psychophysical Power law : $S=I^N$
 		- Responses to sensory experience of magnitude are characterisable by power laws
 			- S = perceived sensation